mychrisdangelo/microc-withcomments/README.txt

 3. (ocd) break @ microc 52
 4. (ocd) run

-Example Session in the Debugger for a peak at the parsed program:
+Example Session in the Debugger for a peak at the parsed program

 > ocamldebug ./microc
         OCaml Debugger version 4.01.0